Sanjay Rawal

 Food Chains was produced by Smriti Keshari, Eva Longoria, Eric Schlosser, and Rawal himself.
 Forest Whitaker narrates.
 Rawal was a winner of the 2015 James Beard Foundation Award for Special/Documentary for Food Chains.
 The film itself shared the 2016 BritDoc Documentary Impact Award.

 Rawal's second movie 3100: Run and Become was released in 2018.
-The film was featured on a number of podcasts IS including Rich Roll, Mind Pump and Dr. Rangan Chatterjee.
+The film was featured on a number of podcasts including Dr. Rangan Chatterjee.
 “Running unites us.
 At one point, every culture on Earth relied on running.
 It’s baked into our DNA,” Rawal said.
 The film received generally positive reviews including by Kimber Myers of the Los Angeles Times.
 "Rawal's well-shot film is engaging - particularly for those with an interest in running and/or meditation," she wrote.
 Critic Pamela Powell went further, writing "3100: Run and Become beautifully captures the heart and inspiration of all who close their eyes, take a breath, and open their hearts to life."

 Rawal's third film, Gather, was released straight-to-digital in September 2020 because of the Covid-19 pandemic.
 It received a New York Times Critic's Pick selection.
 Reviewer Lovia Gyarkye wrote, "The film wonderfully weaves personal stories with archival footage that contextualizes the continued violence against Native Americans.
 Rawal covers a substantial amount of ground and deftly balances the dense material without losing sight of the mission driving the bigger story: Healing from generational trauma sometimes starts with just one person."
 The film counted Jason Momoa as an Executive Producer.
 Mr. Momoa promoted the film on The Daily Show with Trevor Noah.
 The film was awarded a James Beard Foundation Media Award on June 12, 2022, making Rawal a rare two-time winner.